 See the nicotinamide riboside review for more on that supplement.

 Biotin, a B vitamin (sometimes called vitamin H) is found in many shampoos and other hair products.
-While lack of biotin may lead to hair loss in some people, I'm not convinced that most are lacking in it because many foods provide it and bacteria inside of us can make it also.
-Either way, while a lack of biotin might lead to hair loss, I'm not aware of any evidence that eating biotin grows hair.
+While lack of biotin may lead to hair loss in some people, I'm not convinced that most of us are lacking in it because many foods provide it.
+Bacteria inside of us can make it too.
+Either way, while a lack of biotin might lead to hair loss, I'm not aware of any evidence that biotin supplements grows hair.

 Iron and Zinc